 And that loved no one.’
 Then in a trice that whim

-In the first lines of this piece this speaker begins by asking a question.
+In the first lines of this piece, this speaker begins by asking a question.
 He queries the listener, inquiry what “it” means.
-Without any additional context one should assume that the “it’ referred to here is “beauty.”
+Without any additional context, one should assume that the “it” referred to here is “beauty.”
 What comes next is unexpected though.
-The images of beauty which might first come to mind are not “Tired, angry and ill at ease.”
+The images of beauty that might first come to mind are not “Tired, angry and ill at ease.”
 This is a combination of words that does not speak to beauty at all, or so it seems.

 Beauty is actually only part of the question.
 What the speaker is really wondering about is What it means to be changed by beauty, or to see it in the world.
 The phrase, “Tired, angry and ill at ease” is a state of being that he often finds himself in.
 Those around him do not help when he feels this way.
 It is something inside him that influences him so intensely.

 In the next lines, he laughs at the darkness of his situation and that seems to improve his mood.
 He thinks up an “epitaph” for himself.
 In it, he imagines writing that he was loved by no one and found no one to love.
 This is a very dark place to be mentally, and after getting this thought out and hearing the absurdity of it, something lifts in his mind.

 Has wearied.
 But, though I am like a river